-The designation, first bestowed upon HSS in 2002, renewed in 2007 and again in 2011, marks the first time any New York State hospital has been honored with a third consecutive Magnet designation.
+The designation, first bestowed upon HSS in 2002, renewed in 2007, 2011, and again in 2016, marks the first time any New York State hospital has been honored with a fourth consecutive Magnet designation.
 Each redesignation is regarded to be much more difficult to achieve than the last, making this a truly exceptional accomplishment - one that speaks to HSS's efforts to improve patient care.

 The Magnet Recognition Program™ recognizes health-care organizations that demonstrate excellence in nursing philosophy and practice, adherence to national standards for improving patient care, leadership and sensitivity to cultural and ethnic diversity.
 Applicants undergo a rigorous evaluation that includes extensive interviews and review of nursing services, clinical outcomes, and patient care.
 Research shows there are clear benefits to hospitals that are awarded Magnet™ status and to the communities they serve:

 The ANCC is a subsidiary of the American Nurses Association and is the largest and most prominent nursing credentialing organization in the United States.
 HSS's Magnet™ status, which includes annual reviews, is valid for four years.

 Hospital for Special Surgery is the first hospital in New York State to receive four consecutive Magnet designations - the highest honor for nursing excellence.